By Zanele Zwane, MSF Swaziland

 Already, the results from the use of bedaquiline are very promising.
 So far, over 90 percent of the DR-TB patients treated with bedaquiline have responded well and have converted within six months, meaning that TB bacteria can no longer be detected in their lungs and sputum.
 For TB patients: having access to new drugs with less side effects, and shorter treatment periods, is not only providing better medical outcomes, it’s bringing hope to people who previously had none.

 MSF started working in Swaziland in 2007.
-It is estimated that more than 7000 people are diagnosed with TB each year in Swaziland, and of these, close to 900 have multi drug resistant TB (MDR-TB).
+It is estimated that more than 7000 people are diagnosed with TB each year in Swaziland, and of these, close to 900 have multi-drug resistant TB (MDR-TB).
 MSF works closely with the Ministry of Health to improve TB diagnosis and treatment, especially DR-TB, working in government health facilities in Mankayane, Matsapha, Shiselweni and Moneni.
-To help patients continue their treatment in spite of the often challenging side-affects including deafness and nausea, MSF teams go beyond providing medical care.
-They help patients cope by providing in-home care when possible and offering individual medical follow up and adherence counselling, group peer counselling, transport allowances, and housing support.
-This extends to food packages, occupational therapy and sign language training (for patients who become deaf as a side effect of treatment).
+To help patients continue their treatment in spite of the often challenging side-effects including deafness and nausea, MSF teams go beyond providing medical care.
+They help patients cope by providing in-home care when possible and offering individual medical follow up and adherence counseling, group peer counseling, transport allowances, and housing support.
+This extends to food packages, occupational therapy, and sign language training (for patients who become deaf as a side effect of treatment).